The goal of gas training is to join the gas safe register, as being registered means you’re legally allowed to complete gas work in the UK.

 On-Site Portfolio Building

-During stage two of your gas training course, you must work on-site alongside a gas safe registered mentor for a minimum of 100 days.
+During stage two of your gas training course, you must work on-site alongside a gas-safe registered mentor.
 If you cannot source your mentor, Options Skills is happy to place you with an engineer in your local area.

 You must undertake a range of gas work to create a broad portfolio and showcase your skills and knowledge during this time.
 Our gas trainers will assess your portfolio throughout stage two, ensuring you’re on the right track and offer advice and support.

-Before moving on to the next stage of training, you must pass a summative assessment.
+Before moving on to the next stage of training, you must pass a summative assessment and progress review.
 This assessment includes three written assessments, one practical assessment and a portfolio evaluation.
-Upon passing, you will be able to book in for your ACS Initial Assessment.
+Upon passing, you can book your ACS Initial Assessment.

 ACS Initial Assessment